ji-zai/personal-site/content/essays/seek-truth.md

 Seeking truth enables you to make better decisions, manage stress more effectively, be more productive, think longer term, and be more ambitious.

+And importantly, any worthwhile human creation is constructed on some truth: about the world, or mind.
+Doing great work requires the ability to seek truth.

 As AI improves exponentially fast, the value of truth seeking rises in tandem.

 And fortunately, it's a skill that can be trained.